All Products

 5. After you configure the parameters, click Create.

-Step 3: Create a data link
+Step 3: Create a sync link

-• The following table describes the parameters in the Source And Destination Settings section.
+• The following table describes the parameters in the Source and Destination Settings section.

 Parameter